 In his spare time, Dr Ivey is in the process of training to compete in his first Triathlon next year.
 The motivation to complete this task spurs out his emphasis of modeling the notion that “you can’t expect to inspire people to overcome challenges, if you are not willing to commit to the disciplined work of challenging yourself to overcome new goals everyday.”

-Ronnie Versher Jr., MBA, Manager of Special Projects
+Ronnie Versher Jr., MBA, Associate Director of Programs – SF Bay Area

 Ronnie Versher is a marketing and business development professional with experience and expertise in developing, growing and, effectuating market penetration and activation strategies.
 A native of San Francisco, Ronnie attended Lowell High School and completed his undergraduate degrees in Marketing and Finance at the University of San Francisco (USF).

 Prior to pursuing his MBA in the U.K. at the University of Birmingham, Ronnie completed his tenure as the Associate Director of Marketing at his alma mater, USF.
 Currently he works as the Manager of Special Projects providing support and leadership to LeadersUp on two fronts in the Bay Area – cultivating & managing relationships with community based organizations (talent development partners) and as a business development professional tasked with identifying synergies between LeadersUp and organization performing in the private sector to build pipelines for employment pathways for the 200,000+ opportunity youth in the Bay Area.